Indian silverbill: Behaviour and ecology

 These birds are gregarious and are found in flocks of as many as 60 birds.
 They feed on the ground or on low shrubs and grass stalks.
 They constantly utter a low cheeping or chirping contact call as they forage.
 They visit water and drink with a rapid sip and swallow action.
 Their feed on a wide range of grass seeds and will also make use of crop species.

 The breeding season is spread out and varies with region.
 They nest in winter in southern India and after summer in northern India.
-They nest, an untidy ball of grasses with an opening on the side, is placed in low shrubs, often on thorny Acacia and are known to make use of the old nests of baya weaver sometimes even visiting those that are occupied by the weaver birds.
+The nest, an untidy ball of grasses with an opening on the side, is placed in low shrubs, often on thorny Acacia.
+They are also known to make use of the old nests of baya weaver sometimes even visiting those that are occupied by the weaver birds.
 They will sometimes build their nest below the platform nests of vultures or storks.
 Old nests are used as dormitories through the year for roosting.
 Females are known to lay their eggs in the nests of other pairs.
 The clutch varies from 4 to 8 white eggs and these are incubated by both parents for about 11 days.
 Helpers may be involved in breeding as more than a pair are sometimes seen at a nest.

 Several parasitic protozoans and coccidia (Sivatoshella lonchurae) have been described from the species.